 If your goal is to become a customer-centric organization, there's one sure fire way to make the value spread like wildfire through your organization: Make it a core value.
 By including a customer-focused core value, you provide an element that the whole team can get behind.
 Literally putting your value up on the wall and your website commits the concept to your leadership, your entire team, and your customers.

-Addressing Customer Needs
+1. Anticipate Customer Needs